 Fortunately, the subtle expressions of disbelief did not go unnoticed, leading to a sincere and candid discussion with the Chief Information Officer during our dinner.
 Ultimately, we reached a consensus to shift our attention towards the core issue at hand and break down the aspects of resilience into manageable components that align with the client’s objectives.

-The key is to effectively communicate your tech expertise in a way that resonates with the client’s business.
-Align your discussions with their specific issues.
-Instead of assuming the client will be impressed by our knowledge, focus on addressing their problem and providing a solution.
+The essential goal is to convey your tech expertise in a manner that resonates with the client’s business needs.
+Tailor your discussions to their specific challenges.
+Rather than presuming the client will be impressed by our knowledge, concentrate on addressing their issues and offering solutions.
+Observing body language can guide you in aligning the conversation or correcting any misunderstandings.